biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

         -rw-rw-r-- 1 m_jan2020 m_jan2020 11M Nov 26 17:43 SAMEA2569438.chr10_1.fastq.gz
         -rw-rw-r-- 1 m_jan2020 m_jan2020 12M Nov 26 17:43 SAMEA2569438.chr10_2.fastq.gz

-* Open a file to see its contents using the `less` UNIX command:
+* Open a file to see its contents using the (`less`) UNIX command:

         # go to the following directory
         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

-        # enter the `less` command followed by the file name you want to
+        # enter the `less` command followed by the file name you want to open:
-        # open:
-        (base) m_jan2020@mjan2020VirtualBox:~/course/data$ less SAMEA2569438.chr10_2.fastq.gz
+        m_jan2020@mjan2020VirtualBox:~/course/data$ less SAMEA2569438.chr10_2.fastq.gz
         # press Ctrl+F to go forward one window
         # press Ctrl+B to go back one window
         # press 'q' if you want to exit

-Now, make `less` to print out line number information by doing:
+* Now, make (`less`) to print out the line number information by doing:

-        (base) m_jan2020@mjan2020VirtualBox:~/course/data$ less -N SAMEA2569438.chr10_2.fastq.gz
+        m_jan2020@mjan2020VirtualBox:~/course/data$ less -N SAMEA2569438.chr10_2.fastq.gz

 * Output redirection:
-In Linux output redirection means that we can redirect the STDOUT of a command to a file.
-For this, we use the `>` symbol.
+In Linux, output redirection means that we can redirect the STDOUT of a given command to a file.
+For this, we use the (`>`) symbol.
 Example:

         # go to the following directory
         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

-        # the output of 'ls' will be redirected to the file 'listing'
+        # the output of 'ls' will be redirected to the file named 'listing'
         m_jan2020@mjan2020VirtualBox:~/course/data$ ls -l > listing

         # examine the contents of 'listing'
          m_jan2020@mjan2020VirtualBox:~/course/data$ less listing

 * Piping
- Is a form of redirection to transfer the standard output of one command/program to another command/program for further processing.
-The different commands in the pipe are connected using the pipe character `|`.
+ It is a form of redirection that transfers the standard output of one command/program to another command/program for further processing.
+The different commands in the pipe are connected using the pipe character (`|`).
 In this way we can combine 2 or more commands.
-Pipes are unidirectional i.e., data flows from left to right.
+Pipes are unidirectional, i.e. data flows from left to right.
  Examples:

         # go to the following directory
         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/data

-        # counting the number of files in a directory
+        # count the number of files in a directory
         m_jan2020@mjan2020VirtualBox:~$ ls | wc -l

 ## Variant calling
 Variant calling is the process that identifies variants from sequence data ([see](https://www.ebi.ac.uk/training-beta/online/courses/human-genetic-variation-introduction/variant-identification-and-analysis/#:~:text=What%20is%20variant%20calling%3F,creating%20BAM%20or%20CRAM%20files.)).
-It starts with the alignment of the sequencing data in the `FASTQ` files that has been explained in the first section of this course.
-Then, we can use a variant discovery tool to identify the germline variants.
+It begins with the alignment of the sequencing data present in the `FASTQ` files and that has been explained in the first section of the course.
+Then, the next step in the analysis consists on using a variant discovery tool to identify the germline variants.

-There are multiple variant calling tools available, the ones we have more experience with in our group are [SAMTools mpileup](http://samtools.github.io/bcftools/bcftools.html#mpileup), the [GATK suite](https://gatk.broadinstitute.org/hc/en-us) and [FreeBayes](https://github.com/ekg/freebayes).
-In this course we are going to use FreeBayes, as it is sensitive, precise and relatively simple to use.
+There are multiple variant calling tools available, the ones we have the most experience with in our group are [SAMTools mpileup](http://samtools.github.io/bcftools/bcftools.html#mpileup), the [GATK suite](https://gatk.broadinstitute.org/hc/en-us) and [Freebayes](https://github.com/ekg/freebayes).
+In this course we are going to use FreeBayes, since it is sensitive, accurate and relatively easy to use.

 ### **Freebayes**
-FreeBayes is a haplotype-based variant detector, that uses a joint genotyping method capable of reporting variants on a single sample or on a cohort of multiple samples.
-It's going to be capable of detecting SNPs (single nucleotide polymorphisms), indels (short insertions and deletions) and MNPs (multi-nucleotide polymorphisms)
+Freebayes is a haplotype-based variant detector, that uses a joint genotyping method capable of reporting variants in a single sample or in a cohort of samples.
+It will also be able to detect SNPs (single nucleotide polymorphisms), indels (short insertions and deletions) and MNPs (multi-nucleotide polymorphisms).

 #### **Reference Genome**
-FreeBayes needs the reference sequence in the `FASTA` format.
+Freebayes requires the reference sequence in the `FASTA` format.
 In this section of the course we are going to use the same chromosome 10 sequence extracted from the *Oryza_sativa* (rice) genome that we used for the alignment section of the course.

-#### **Using FreeBayes**
+#### **Using Freebayes**
-To run Freebayes you need to specify the ploidy of the genome being analysed, the FASTA reference sequence used for the alignment and the analysis-ready BAM generated in the first section of the course.
-Once you have this information you are prepared to run Freebayes, for this, go to the directory where the program is going to be run:
+To run Freebayes, you will need to specify the ploidy of the genome being analysed, the location of the FASTA reference sequence used for the alignment, and the location of the analysis-ready BAM generated in the first section of the course.
+Once you have this information, you are ready to run Freebayes.
+To do this, go to the directory where the program is going to be run:

         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/vcalling

-And then enter:
+And enter:

         m_jan2020@mjan2020VirtualBox:~$ freebayes -f /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa /home/m_jan2020/course/alignment/postprocessing/SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam --ploidy 2 | bgzip -c > SAMEA2569438.chr10.vcf.gz

-This command pipes the output of FreeBayes to `bgzip`, which is a special compression/decompression program that is part of SAMTools.
-It is better to compress the VCF to make the file size smaller and also to use some of the `BCFTools` commands that are discussed later in this section.
+This command pipes the Freebayes output to `bgzip`, which is a special compression/decompression program included with Samtools.
+It is preferable to compress the VCF to decrease the file size and also to use some of the `BCFTools` commands that are discussed later in this course.

 #### **Understanding the output VCF**
-After running FreeBayes, you will get a compressed vcf file named `SAMEA2569438.chr10.vcf.gz` containing the identified variants.
-The complete `VCF` specification with an explanation for each of the pieces of information in the file can be found [here](https://samtools.github.io/hts-specs/VCFv4.3.pdf).
+After running Freebayes, you will get a compressed VCF file named `SAMEA2569438.chr10.vcf.gz` containing the identified variants.
+The full VCF specification with an explanation of each of the components of the file can be found [here](https://samtools.github.io/hts-specs/VCFv4.3.pdf).

-The most relevant sections for us are the meta-information lines (prefixed with `##`), the header line (prefixed with `#`) and then the lines containing information about the variants.
+The most relevant sections for us are the meta-information lines (prefixed with `##`), the header line (prefixed with `#`) and then the data lines containing information about the variants.
 These data lines will contain the following text fields separated by tabs:

 | Col  | Field       | Brief description     |
 | -----| ----------- | --------------------- |